fatematabassum1604009/Dataset/README.md

 # Dataset
-This dataset ontains Suspicious and nonsuspicious bangla and english texts.
+This dataset contains Suspicious and nonsuspicious bangla and english texts.